NTheuws/BluetoothXsens/Android-Simple-Bluetooth-Example-master/README.md

 4. [Clone this Arudino gist](https://gist.github.com/bauerjj/424442ed08647a26652f9fe0736bfa28) and program your Arudino
 5. Run the application on your phone after it installs.
 Connect to the HC-06 and you should see a number incrementing on the application every second.

-## Issues

-Please submit all issues to the github tracker.
-Pull requests are also encouraged.
-General comments can be left either inside github or at [mcuhq.com](http://mcuhq.com/27/simple-android-bluetooth-application-with-arduino-example).